Jazz Age: Criticism of the movement

-During this time period, jazz began to get a reputation as being immoral, and many members of the older generations saw it as threatening the old cultural values and promoting the new decadent values of the Roaring Twenties.
-Professor Henry van Dyke of Princeton University wrote: "... it is not music at all.
+During this period, jazz began to get a reputation as being immoral, and many members of the older generations saw it as threatening the old cultural values and promoting the new decadent values of the Roaring Twenties.
+Professor Henry van Dyke of Princeton University wrote: "[I]t is not music at all.
 It's merely an irritation of the nerves of hearing, a sensual teasing of the strings of physical passion."
-The media too began to denigrate jazz.
-The New York Times used stories and headlines to pick at jazz: Siberian villagers were said by the paper to have used jazz to scare off bears, when in fact they had used pots and pans; another story claimed that the fatal heart attack of a celebrated conductor was caused by jazz.
+The media also spoke ill of it.
+The New York Times in the 1920s intimated that jazz was responsible for the decline of Western civilization and of the quality of Italian tenors, a poor trade balance with Hungary, a classical musician's fatal heart attack, and frightening bears in Siberia.

 Classical music

 As jazz flourished, American elites who preferred classical music sought to expand the listenership of their favored genre, hoping that jazz would not become mainstream.
-Controversially, jazz became an influence on composers as diverse as George Gershwin and Herbert Howells.
+Conversely, jazz became an influence on composers as diverse as George Gershwin and Herbert Howells.